C4Coin/website-public/README.md

 5. Drive social media followers (to be clarified with PR team)
 6. Content Management System (CMS) integration

-  Q:  Will the CMS control only the blog, or being able to reorganize the entire site?
+  Q:  Will the CMS control only the blog, or being able to reorganise the entire site?

 7. The C4Coin team
 8. Contact information